Comet Fading Begins Beyond Saturn: Results

-This is illustrated when we examine our simulated LPC orbits with $8 < q < 12$ AU in Fig. 2.
+The evidence for rapid LPC fading is further supported when we examine our simulated LPC orbits with $8<q<12$ au in Fig. 2.
 Without LPC fading, we predict a broad $\sin 2\omega_G$ distribution, with negative values for 28.4\% of discovered LPCs.
-If we employ Fig. 1's best fit fading law, the augmented distribution clusters much more closely toward +1, and the negative fraction falls to 26.2\%.
-This is still not as extreme as the observed distribution, but its form is likely sensitive to our chosen distribution of bodies in our simulated Oort cloud.
-The Oort cloud's exact structure is unknown, and our simulated Oort cloud is initially populated using a power-law radial density profile \cite{vok19}, which is also truncated inside $a < 20,000$ AU.
-Meanwhile, many Oort cloud formation models predict steeper profiles than ours and ample bodies interior to $a < 20,000$ AU \cite{kaib11a,dqt87,dones04,bras06}.
-(While certainly unphysical, our cloud's inner truncation is a conservative assumption because the $a < 20,000$ AU population is particularly poorly constrained, and its presence will exacerbate the need for LPC fading, as outlined in our supporting online text.)
+Assuming this fraction of simulated negative values, there is only a 1 in $\sim$4000 chance that our 25 observed LPCs should all have positive $\sin 2\omega_G$, according to a binomial probability distribution.
+If we employ Fig. 1's best fit fading law, the augmented distribution clusters much more closely toward +1, and the negative fraction falls slightly to 26.2\%.
+This is still not as extreme as the observed distribution, and we might expect the match to observations to markedly improve if we adopt even more extreme comet fading.
+However, this is not the case.
+If we assume LPCs fade after just 1 passage inside 20 au, the negative fraction of $\sin 2\omega_G$ only falls to 25.2\%.
+The reason for this is that the perihelia of large ($a\sim$ 50,000 au) semimajor axis LPCs fluctuate rapidly over one orbital revolution, reaching a minimum value and then rebounding away from the Sun by the time they actually make their first $q<20$ au perihelion passage.

-To probe the importance of the assumed Oort cloud structure, we reanalyze our simulation ignoring LPCs with initial semimajor axes beyond $a > 40, 000$ AU.
-With these distant orbits removed, Fig. 2 now shows that only 21.7\% of the $\sin 2\omega_G$ distribution is below zero, and clustering toward +1 is even further enhanced.
-While again unphysical, this augmented semimajor axis distribution illustrates that better observational matches can be attained with more centrally concentrated Oort clouds.
-A K-S test cannot reject Fig. 2's final distribution (p = 0.13).
-We also note that this augmentation does not degrade Fig. 1's match to observations.
+Thus, Fig. 2's simulated distribution of $\sin 2\omega_G$ should also be sensitive to the radial extent of our simulated Oort cloud, which is initially populated with a power-law radial number density profile \cite{vok19} from 20,000 $<a<$ 50,000 au.
+If we instead only consider simulated LPCs with initial semimajor axes below 40,000 au, Fig. 2 now shows that only 21.7\% of the $\sin 2\omega_G$ distribution is below zero (assuming the preferred fading law of Fig. 1), and clustering toward +1 is even further enhanced.
+A K-S test cannot reject this new $\sin 2\omega_G$ distribution ($p=0.13$), and we also find that this semimajor axis augmentation does not notably degrade Fig. 1's match to observations.